Aryanmishra06/Machine-Learning-Internship-Projects-NULL-CLASS/README.md

 Image & video preview with GUI

 4. 🌍 Nationality Detection Model

 Description:
 A deep learning model that predicts a person’s nationality and emotion from an uploaded image.
-Depending on the nationality, the model provides additional insights:
+Depending on the nationality, the model provides additional insights:-

 🇮🇳 Indian: Predicts age, emotion, and dress color